micheldebree/retropixels/README.md

 ### --nomaps

 Instead of different colors per attribute type, or sprite, use only one color per attribute type or sprite.
 Results in less colors but can look more uniform, and can be used to boost performance on a Commodore 64.

 **Note**: This option is ignored in `-m fli` mode.

+### --outfile

+The name of the output file.
+Will not be overwritten unless `--overwrite` is specified.

 ### --overwrite